samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You conjure nature spirits that flit around you in a 10-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) for the duration.
 Whenever the Emanation enters the space of a creature you can see and whenever a creature you can see enters the Emanation or ends its turn there, you can force that creature to make a Wisdom saving throw.
 The creature takes 5d8 Force damage on a failed save or half as much damage on a successful one.
 A creature makes this save only once per turn.

-In addition, you can take the [Disengage](/sources/dnd/free-rules/rules-glossary#DisengageAction) action as a Bonus Action for the spell’s duration.
+In addition, you can take the [Disengage](/sources/dnd/free-rules/rules-glossary#DisengageAction) action as a Bonus Action for the spell's duration.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 4.